 He has honorary degrees from Philadelphia University, Wagner College and Richmond University.
 He has been awarded the New York University President’s Medal in recognition of higher education leadership achievements.
 Drexel University inducted him to their inaugural Hall of Fame, The Drexel 100.
 Smith has served on many boards including the executive committees of the New York Council of Independent Colleges, the NCAA Northeast Conference President’s Council and the Association of American International Colleges and Universities.

-His publications include Selecting the Right College and TOP TIER: The Wagner College Turnaround Years, which was cited by the Council of Independent Colleges as a Book of Note for college presidents and academic leaders.
-His most recent book, What College Trustees Need to Know, was co-authored with George J. Matthews, chairman emeritus of Northeastern University, and Bryan Carlson, president of the Registry for College & University Presidents.
+His publications include Selecting the Right College and TOP TIER, which was cited by the Council of Independent Colleges as a Book of Note for college presidents and academic leaders.
+His most recent book, WHAT COLLEGE TRUSTEES NEED TO KNOW, was co-authored with George Matthews, Chairman Emeritus of Northeastern University, and Bryan Carlson, President of the Registry for College and University Presidents.